 Figure 6.
 The amount of DEX (%) released after 4 h during in vitro release study from the formulations.
-The asterisk () indicates a significant difference with respect to the corresponding reference sample from series one, without EO and PG.
+The asterisk (\) indicates a significant difference with respect to the corresponding reference sample from series one, without EO and PG.
 The formulations without EO (blue), with EO (green), with EO and PG (yellow).

-Design and Characterization of In-Situ Gelling Hydrocortisone Oromucosal Formulations: A Study of Physical Attributes and Drug Delivery
+Development and Characterization of In Situ Gelling Oromucosal Dexamethasone Formulations: Impact on Drug Delivery